 Apart from the major constituents, maca root and other plant parts endowed with health-benefiting anthocyanin pigments, alkaloids, tannins, etc.

 Maca plant parts are traditionally believed to increase energy levels.
 Ancient Incas used maca root parts to improve fertility as an aphrodisiac and to regulate menopausal and menstruation symptoms.

-Researchers working on maca confirmed that certain active compounds like macamides and macaenes are primarily responsible for its physiological actions on the human body.
+Researchers working on maca confirmed that certain active compounds like macamides and macaenes are primarily responsible for their physiological actions on the human body.

 Maca root powder is an incredibly rich source of vitamins and minerals.
 100 g of maca powder consists of calcium- 250 mg, iron- 14.8 mg, potassium-2000 mg, sodium-7.9 mg, copper-6mg, and manganese- 0.8 mg.
-Much of these minerals are integral part of maca nutrition which plays a role as co-factors for the enzymes in the metabolic functions.
+Much of these minerals are integral parts of maca nutrition which plays a role as co-factors for the enzymes in the metabolic functions.

 Commercial maca products have gained popularity as dietary supplements for aphrodisiac purposes and for increasing fertility and stamina.
 However, scientific evidence on its effectiveness is limited.

-Traditionally used as a staple food by the indigenous tribes, maca root later transcended as chief medicinal herb under the Inca empire when its warriors using it to reveal energy before embarking on battles.
+Traditionally used as a staple food by the indigenous tribes, maca root later transcended as a chief medicinal herb under the Inca empire when its warriors used it to reveal energy before embarking on battles.

 |Principle||Nutrient Value||Percent of RDA|

 |Total Fat||3.6 g||16%|

 Traditionally, maca roots are harvested by hand once their top greens turn yellow.
 Fresh roots are usually available only from the farmers near its cultivation.

 In the US markets, dried tubers, powder, and chunks in vacuum packs can be readily available from specialty food stores.

 Look for the uniform-sized, well-dried roots in authentic packages.
-Fresh roots keep well for several days in the cold storage.
+Fresh roots keep well for several days in cold storage.
 Dried maca root and powder can be stored for several months.

 Fresh roots eaten baked like other taproots like turnips.
 Dried roots soaked for a few hours in lukewarm water to revive their texture.

-Today, however, much of the maca crop is utilized by the pharmaceutical industries to process and market as food-supplement instead of vegetables.
+Today, however, much of the maca crop is utilized by the pharmaceutical industries to process and market as food supplements instead of vegetables.

-Novelty maca products drinks, energy bars, or as additive in smoothie or chocolate drinks.
+Novelty maca products drinks, energy bars, or as an additive in smoothie or chocolate drinks.